How To Choose Multi-Night Lodgings…

 Why Stay At One Snowmobile Staging Hotel?

 Many see advantages to staging from one place instead of saddle bagging.
 You don’t have to pack and unpack everything every day.
-You can bring more food, drinks, gear and other stuff with you.
-You have more time to relax, socialize and use hotel facilities.
+Also, you can bring more food, drinks, gear and other stuff with you.
+Plus, you have more time to relax, socialize and use hotel facilities.

 What’s more, riding options include changing your daily route depending on grooming and weather reports.
 Or riding shorter or longer days.
 Leaving later when it’s freezing cold in the morning.
 Or not going at all.
 And you’re not leaving your valuable tow vehicle unattended for long periods of time.